-In the school year 2014-2015 Texas had around 64,498 kids identify as homelss approximately 7,130 of those kids were in Region 7.
-The counties with the most homeless kids were Travis, Mclennan, Bell, Williamson, and Brazos (see figure below).
+In the school year 2014-2015 Texas had around 114,602 students identify as homeless approximately 14,015 of those students were in Region 7.
+The counties with the most homeless students were Travis, McLennan, Bell, Williamson, and Hays (see figure below).